Weak Signals and Heavy Tails: Learning Theory meets Extreme Value Analysis

 \subsection{Binary Classification on the Tails of the Covariates}

-The material presented here relies mainly on \cite{jalalzai2018binary} and~\cite{clemenccon2023concentration}, the latter extending the guarantees obtained in the former, to the case where marginal distributions are unkown.
+The material presented here relies mainly on \cite{jalalzai2018binary} and~\cite{clemenccon2023concentration} -- the latter extending the guarantees obtained in the former, to the case where marginal distributions are unkown.

 Classification is the flagship of supervised learning problems.
-It is also one of a most natural framework in which uniform concentration bounds such as those introduced as background in Section~\ref{sec:background} reveal themselves fruitful for proving generalization guarantees of classifiers obtained \emph{via} \ERM.
+It is also one of the most natural frameworks in which the uniform concentration bounds introduced as background in Section~\ref{sec:background} reveal themselves fruitful for proving generalization guarantees of classifiers obtained {via} \ERM.
 Consider a classification problem where a random pair $(X,Y)$ is observed, where $X$ is an explanatory variable and $Y\in \{-1, +1\}$ is the label to be predicted.
 Suppose that the goal is to predict the labels associated to large explanatory variables say $\|X\|\ge t$ for some large threshold $t$.
 Two scenarios are possible: (i) one class becomes predominant as the threshold $t \to \infty$, making the problem almost trivial; (ii) the distribution of positive and negative classes stabilizes and tends toward a limit as $t \to \infty$.
 Our interest lies in case (ii).
-Before formalizing the \ERM approach proposed in~\cite{jalalzai2018binary}, the following example, drawn from~\cite{aghbalou2022cross}, illustrates a plausible situation corresponding to case (ii), in connection with the multivariate regular variation setting. \begin{example}[Prediction in regularly varying random vectors] While predicting a binary output \( Y \) based on large covariates may seem disconnected from standard \EVT frameworks, this example, taken from~\cite{aghbalou2022cross} and not considered in the original paper~\cite{jalalzai2018binary}, highlights the relevance of their assumptions.
-Consider the task of predicting the occurrence of an extreme event, namely predicting the (missing) value of a component \( Z_{d+1} \) in a random vector \( Z = (Z_1, \ldots, Z_{d+1}) \in \mathbb{R}^{d+1} \), based on the partial observation \( (Z_1, \ldots, Z_d) \), given that the latter is large.
+Before formalizing the \ERM approach proposed in~\cite{jalalzai2018binary}, the following example, drawn from~\cite{aghbalou2022cross}, illustrates a plausible situation corresponding to case (ii), in connection with the multivariate regular variation setting. \begin{example}[Prediction in regularly varying random vectors] This example is taken from~\cite{aghbalou2022cross}.
+Consider the task of predicting the occurrence of an extreme event, namely predicting the (missing) value of a component \( Z_{d+1} \) in a random vector \( \mb Z = (Z_1, \ldots, Z_{d+1}) \in \mathbb{R}^{d+1} \), based on the partial observation \( (Z_1, \ldots, Z_d) \), given that the latter is large.
 An intermediate problem could be to predict whether \( Z_{d+1} \) is also large.
 Define: